HVAC Schools in Minnesota – Degrees & Certifications

 • HVAC Installation and Residential Service (HEAT) – This hands-on program teaches students to conduct load calculations and read blueprints.
 They also learn about designing warm air systems, performing proper installation, and fuel and mechanical codes.
 Learning from seasoned professionals, students in this program also receive internship offers from HVAC companies after their first year in the program.

-• HVAC/R Systems Servicing (SERV) – Students in this program will learn how to maintain the latest HVAC/R systems and will also learn about troubleshooting, diagnosing, and correctly repairing stand-alone cooling systems.
-Students in this program will also conduct lab experiments using state-of-the-art equipment and use computer simulations for understanding topics like cooling systems, heating systems, HVAC control and systems operations, and commercial and industrial refrigeration service.
+• HVAC-R Systems Servicing (SERV) – Students in this program will learn how to maintain the latest HVAC-R systems and will also learn about troubleshooting, diagnosing, and correctly repairing stand-alone cooling systems.
+Students in this program will also conduct lab experiments using state-of-the-art equipment and computer simulations to understand topics like cooling systems, heating systems, HVAC control and systems operations, and commercial and industrial refrigeration service.
 After completing the program, students will be closely familiar with the functioning of boilers, furnaces, refrigerators, and chillers.

-Consisting of 72 credits each, the common courses in both programs include HVAC electrical I and II, heating systems I, II, and III, cooling systems I, II, and III, HVAC design, and basic motor technology.
+The common courses in both programs, consisting of 67 credits each, include HVAC electrical I and II, heating systems I, II, and III, cooling systems I, II, and III, HVAC design, and basic motor technology.

-The HVAC installation and residential service program include additional courses such as HVAC ducts and fittings, transitional fittings, HVAC trunk-line construction, fundamentals of pattern development, advanced pattern development, welding fundamentals, residential HVAC installation, and commercial blueprint reading.
+The HVAC installation and residential service program includes additional courses such as HVAC ducts and fittings; transitional fittings; HVAC trunk-line construction; fundamentals of pattern development; advanced pattern development; welding fundamentals; residential HVAC installation; and commercial blueprint reading.

 • Location: Minneapolis, MN